-Our review found that Barton Springs Campground was operating in accordance with the program intent, which is to provide recreation for the public.
+Our review found that Loyston Point Campground was operating in accordance with the program intent, which is to provide recreation for the public.
 Additionally, we found the basic operating controls were the functions of the Resident Manager.
 The operating controls appear to be functioning as intended.
 Furthermore, the campground guidelines were being complied with.
-However, we did note that the Resident Manager contract does not contain agreed upon duty changes.
-We also noted some other minor inconsistencies when we (1) reviewed applicable TVA guidelines and (2) compared the resident managers' contracts for four campgrounds with the Resident Manager Manual.
+However, we did note some other minor inconsistencies when we (1) reviewed applicable TVA guidelines and (2) compared the Resident Managers' contracts for four campgrounds with the Resident Manager Manual.